Installing, verifying, and updating the AWS SCT

 Verifying the AWS SCT file download

-There are several ways you can verify the distribution file of the AWS SCT.
+There are several ways you can verify the distribution file of AWS SCT.
 The simplest is to compare the checksum of the file with the published checksum from AWS.
 As an additional level of security, you can use the procedures following to verify the distribution file, based on the operating system where you installed the file.

 This section includes the following topics.